KrisKennaway/ii-vision/README.md

 pip install -r requirements.txt
 ```

-To generate the data files required by the transcoder:
+Before you can run the transcoder you need to generate the data files it requires:

 ```
 % python transcoder/make_data_tables.py
 ```

-This takes about 3 hours on my machine.
+This is a one-time setup.
+It takes about 90 minutes on my machine.

-TODO: download instructions

 ## Release Notes

 ### v0.3 (17 Jan 2023)

 - Fixed an image quality bug in the transcoder
-- Quality of life improvements to installation process
+- Documentation/quality of life improvements to installation process
-- Stop using LFS to store the generated data files in git, they're using up my quota
+- Stop using LFS to store the generated data files in git, they're using up all my quota

 ### v0.2 (19 July 2019)